dds-bridge/dds/doc/dll-description.md

 </tbody>
 </table>

-`SolveAllChunks` is an alias for SolveAllChunksPBN; don’t use it.
+`SolveAllChunks` is an alias for SolveAllChunksPBN; don't use it.

 `SolveAllBoards` used to be an alias for SolveAllChunksPBN with a chunkSize of 1; however this has been changed in v2.8, and we now recommend only to use SolveAllBoards and not the chunk functions any more; explanation follows.